sandeeppanda22/GTSD-using-YOLOv2/README.md

 - Training from YOLO pretrained weights
 - Visualization of object detection

-I use this notebook to train a model to detect crop and weeds in a field.
-The goal is to detect crop in real time for tractor guidance and to detect weeds to remove them.
+I use this notebook to train a model to detect Traffic Signs

 Original paper : [YOLO9000: Better, Faster, Stronger](https://arxiv.org/abs/1612.08242) by Joseph Redmond and Ali Farhadi.

 #### Files

 - Yolo_V2_tf_2.ipynb : Yolo V2 implementation with Tensorflow 2.0
-- Yolo_V2_tf_eager.ipynb : old notebook, Yolo V2 implementation with Tensorflow 1.x with eager execution

 #### Requirements